Top 10 Fictional Villains (Part 1)

 Like Rodmilla, Maeve is a fantastic villain because of her inescapable presence.
 Even when she's not physically there, Maeve's plans ensure the heroes aren't able to move forward without hurting someone they love.
 Maeve's cruelty and selfishness are masked by her claims that she only wants to be happy.
 In her eyes, she will create a magnificent and peaceful rule—because everyone will love her, or else.

-Takeaway: Pairing warped logic and a relatable need for something (like love) with an inability to empathize with others hurt in the process makes for a believable and detestable villain.
+Takeaway: Pairing warped logic and a relatable need for something (like love) with an inability to empathize with others makes for a believable and detestable villain.

 8. Erik of Phantom of the Opera (Book by Gaston Leroux & Movies/Plays)

 Ah, the Phantom of the Opera.
-Perhaps one of the most well-known Sympathetic Villains—what I like to call those villains you sympathize with and even root for at times.
-The ones who make you ask, But is he so bad, though?
+Perhaps one of the most well-known Sympathetic Villains—what I like to call those villains you sympathize with and even root for at times, no matter how much you know you shouldn't.

 That sympathy is precisely what can make a villain so complex.
 Erik, in the original novel, fled his small French town after tiring of the horror and revulsion his disfigurement brought on his mother.
-He joined a band of gypsies, where he was shown off like a morbid freak show piece known as le mort vivant, or "the living dead."
-It's during his time with the gypsies that he becomes a master illusionist, ventriloquist, and architect.
+He joined a band of travelers, where he was shown off like a morbid freak show piece known as le mort vivant, or "the living dead."
+It's during this time that Erik becomes a master illusionist, ventriloquist, and architect.

 In either case, Erik has never felt loved, which is the one thing he craves and is willing to kill for.
 He becomes infatuated with the young singer Christine, whom he secretly tutored in voice lessons, but it soon becomes clear she loves another.

 This rejection from the woman he has helped so much, between his lessons and machinations to get her lead roles in operas, enrages Erik.
-He vows to kill her fiancée and make her marry him—because how else will he attain love?
+He vows to kill her fiancée and make her marry him—because, in his mind, how else will he attain love?
 Clearly, no one wants to show him any willingly.

 Takeaway: Some villains are made, not born, and can display the kindness, intelligence, and affection you would expect of a hero.
-Like many people, villains will lash out at the wrongs and injustices done to them.
+Like many people, villains will lash out at the wrongs and injustices done to them—only in a way that disregards others' free will and emotions.

 7. Levana of the Lunar Chronicles by Marissa Meyer

-Levana is the Lunar Queen, the equivalent of the Evil Queen in this fairytale-inspired sci-fi series (first book linked above).
+Levana is the Lunar Queen, the equivalent of the Evil Queen in this fairytale-inspired sci-fi series.

 She's also a generally nasty person who's allowed earth to suffer under a plague she is withholding the cure to (the plague Kai's father succumbed to), on top of threatening all-out war if earth doesn't bow to her whims and make her empress.